uncenter/loogu/README.md

 log.error('Something went wrong...');
 ```

-You can add a prefix for your app:
+You can add a prefix for your app.

 ```js
 const log = new Logger('MyApp');
 ```

-You can hide certain log levels:
+You can hide certain log levels.

 ```js
 const log = new Logger('', {